The Ultimate Guide to eCommerce SEO

 Be mindful of Google’s Core Web Vitals update

 Core Web Vitals is a new set of performance metrics that Google uses to analyse the speed signals that are critical to delivering a superior user experience.
 Google takes into account three key factors — largest contentful paint (LCP), first input delay (FID), and cumulative layout shift (CLS) — in order to generate a total “page experience” score:

 Why does this matter for eCommerce websites?

-Simple: from 2021 onwards, Google will take Core Web Vitals into account when considering where pages will rank.
+Simple: Google takes Core Web Vitals into account when considering where pages will rank.
 In turn, this means you need to make sure your online store receives the best score possible if you want to improve your ranking in search results.

 Ready to learn more?
 Get the lowdown on Core Web Vitals and how to achieve the perfect score for your site in our Google Core Web Vitals guide.

 Faceted navigation is a navigation system that helps eCommerce sites deal with extensive lists of results.
 This enables shoppers to personalise a page for what they're searching for, and can help shoppers search for specific long-tail keywords related to the product they're trying to find.